 Kirkcaldy Congregational Church

-Kirkcaldy Congregational Church is a church in transition.
+Kirkcaldy Congregational Church is both old and young!

 The church meets on Sunday mornings at 10.30am, for its main act of worship.
 Our style of our worship is traditional in some respects, but we are innovating with the use of technology, and a more relaxed approach.
 The content of our worship reflects our progressive theology and we are seeking to be increasingly inclusive in our use of language.
 We seek to challenge traditional interpretations of the Bible by engaging in honest exploration of what it may mean for people today.